 Much like the overall energy of Hawaii, volcanoes of Hawaii tend to erupt rather casually, in no big hurry to get anywhere.
 As you travel around the island you will notice two distinct types of lava.
 Pahoehoe (pä-hoí-hoi) has a smooth, ropy texture, while a'a (äh-äh) is rough, chunky and often sharp.

 At the time of eruption, pahoehoe is hotter and more fluid.
 The many lava tubes on the island are a result of the outer shell of a pahoehoe flow cooling more quickly while the interior liquid continues to flow.

 Thurston Lava Tube is a little more than 1.5 miles (3k) past the entrance to Hawaii Volcanoes National Park, south on Crater Rim Drive.
-It is sometimes easier to park at the Kilauea Iki overlook and enjoy the half-mile walk to the lava tube.
-Allow at least 30 minutes to truly enjoy this spectacle.
+The area gets crowded and parking can be a challenge, so it is sometimes easier to park up the road at the Kilauea Iki overlook.
+From there it's a pleasant half-mile walk to the lava tube.

 Give yourself at least 30 minutes to truly enjoy the lava tube and surroundings.